Eli Sollied Øveraas

-Eli Sollied Øveraas (born 15 August 1949 in Ørskog) is a Norwegian politician for the Centre Party (SP).
+Eli Sollied Øveraas (born 15 August 1949 in Ørskog Municipality) is a Norwegian politician for the Centre Party (SP).
 She was elected to the Norwegian Parliament from Møre og Romsdal in 1993.
 Failing to get re-elected in 1997, she still served as a deputy representative and was elected again in 2001.

-She previously worked with local politics in Vestnes.
+She previously worked with local politics in Vestnes Municipality.

 Parliamentary Committee duties

+She was part of the following parliamentary committees: